The purpose of the ARC is to facilitate learning.

 - Reminding students to make appointments ahead of time when possible;

-- Sharing with students that the ARC provides services to academic programs with subject tutors, workshops in note-taking, test-taking, time management and stress management
+- Sharing with students that the ARC provides services to academic programs with subject tutors, workshops in note-taking, test-taking, time management and stress management; and

 Faculty can enhance students’ experience in the ARC by:

 - Recommending discipline-specific style guides that can be purchased for student and tutor use;

-- Encouraging students (from all disciplines) who are strong writers, have a solid work ethic and are interested in the theory and practice of peer tutoring to apply early in the spring semester for a position as a tutor in the following year
+- Encouraging students (from all disciplines) who are strong writers, have a solid work ethic and are interested in the theory and practice of peer tutoring to apply early in the spring semester for a position as a tutor in the following year; and

 Specialized workshops can be created to address students’ specific needs.
 We will conduct workshops in the classroom or in the ARC.
 Topics include, but are not limited to, avoiding unintentional plagiarism, employing pre-writing techniques to generate ideas, conducting effective and efficient revision, and making student writing more concise.

 Presentations by student tutors can be arranged.
 They will visit classes to explain ARC services, present a workshop on a particular topic and answer students’ questions.